tlqtangok/scd/README.md

 ```

 then you can sumit your command in the prompt.
-your command will be consumed by one of you Axxx machine.
+your command will be consumed by one of you slave.

 a log file will saved on each slave.